muratcabuk/Notes/Linux.md

 /usr :	This holds the executables and shared resources that are not system critical.

+/opt : is reserved for the installation of add-on application software packages. we can aşso use the /usr/local folder for this purpose.

 /var :	This stands for variable and is a place for files that are in a changeable state.
 Such as size going up and down.

 /swap :	The swap partition is where you extend the system memory by dedicating part of the hard drive to it.